Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 In addition, 44 states and the District of Columbia are reporting more cases than they did a month ago, suggesting this is far more than just “embers” in a few places.

 Perhaps the more worrying trend when it comes to what lies ahead, though, is what’s happening across the Atlantic Ocean.
-Europe is seeing what experts call “exponential increases” in cases, with one World Health Organization official warning that by January, daily deaths could be “four to five times higher than what we recorded in April” (which was the previous peak for deaths).
+Europe is seeing what experts call “exponential increases” in cases, and one World Health Organization official warned that by January, daily deaths could be “four to five times higher than what we recorded in April” (which was the previous peak for deaths).
 Officials say the colder weather is a significant factor.

 That doesn’t mean what’s happening there will necessarily happen here.
-Indeed, the courses of the virus have differed, with Europe having the biggest early spikes but then the United States far surpassing it for months on a per capita basis, as much of Europe appeared to have things under some control.
+Indeed, the courses of the virus have differed.
+Europe had the biggest early spikes, but then the United States far surpassed it for months on a per-capita basis, as much of Europe appeared to have things under some control.

 What Europe is experiencing now is pretty clearly a second wave.
 To the extent that United States isn’t experiencing one, it owes to the fact that the first wave never truly disappeared and cases remained steadily much higher than in Europe for the entire summer.